LappleApple/community/committee-steering/governance/sig-governance.md

-- *MUST* advocate for processes aimed at driving delivery effectiveness, such as issue triage, roadmapping/North Star vision creation, backlog refinement, and KEP planning; *SHOULD* delegate setup and execution to other SIG leads and contributors -*MUST* coach/mentor other SIG leads and contributors to facilitate processes, meetings, and activities that drive achievement of delivery outcomes, to reduce bottlenecks and risk -*MUST* guide the SIG to follow established practices in Kubernetes, from adherence to release deadlines to enforcing the Code of Conduct; *SHOULD* delegate follow-up to other Leads and contributors
+- *MUST* advocate for processes aimed at driving delivery effectiveness, such as issue triage, roadmapping/North Star vision creation, backlog refinement, and KEP planning; *SHOULD* delegate setup and execution to other SIG leads and contributors
+- *MUST* coach/mentor other SIG leads and contributors to facilitate processes, meetings, and activities that drive achievement of delivery outcomes, to reduce bottlenecks and risk
+- *MUST* guide the SIG to follow established practices in Kubernetes, from adherence to release deadlines to enforcing the Code of Conduct; *SHOULD* delegate follow-up to other Leads and contributors
--*MUST* advise the SIG on tooling that supports delivery effectiveness and smooth workflows, such as GitHub project boards and creative use of GitHub Issues to track work; *SHOULD* delegate setup to contributors
+- *MUST* advise the SIG on tooling that supports delivery effectiveness and smooth workflows, such as GitHub project boards and creative use of GitHub Issues to track work; *SHOULD* delegate setup to contributors
 - *MUST* drive compromise to mitigate conflict and guide the group to focus on outcomes